weavenet/sift/README.md

 ### Reports

-Reports are ran against an entire collection of resources to make sure it matches a given set of ids.
+Reports are ran against an entire collection of resources to make sure it matches a list or quantity.
 For example, does the list of users match user1, user2 and user3?
 Are there at least 2 snapshots of the database?
 Are there less than 20 instances running?

-For example, to verify that there are less then 5 instances running, you can use the following:
+For example, to verify that there are less then 5 instances running, you can use the following report:

     [
       {